TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Results and Discussion

-We further study how increasing training-time search budgets affects final performance.
+We further study how increasing train-time search budgets affects final performance.
 As shown in Table~\ref{tab:scaling_summary}, we observe diminishing marginal returns.
 For beam search, the largest improvement ($+1.7\%$) comes from increasing the beam width from $B=1$ to $B=2$, enabling the agent to escape local optima.
 Further increasing the number of action samples from $M=2$ to $M=6$ yields only modest gains ($+1.1\%$).
-We observe similar behavior for other TSR variants.
-This justifies our choice of moderate budgets (e.g., $B=2$, $M=4$) for the main experiments.
-We provide more detailed scaling experiments for beam search in \refapp{app:supplementary_results_scaling_search_budgets}.
+This justifies our choice of moderate budgets (e.g., $B=2$, $M=4$) for our experiments (see \refapp{app:supplementary_results_scaling_search_budgets}).

+Increasing search budgets also affects the distribution shift between TSR's search-guided rollout distribution $\mu_{\theta,\phi}$ and the current policy $\pi_\theta$.
+In general, PPO and GRPO accommodate this shift through clipping mechanisms, which enforce a trust region on each update.
+To characterize when this shift becomes harmful, we perform an extreme beam width ablation and report the average KL divergence in Table~\ref{tab:kl_divergence}.
+At moderate budgets ($B \leq 5$), KL divergence remains low ($\sim\!0.05$), and performance improves steadily.
+At $B=10$, the distribution shift becomes more pronounced with only marginal gains, while larger budgets degrade learning.
+This shows that harmful distribution shift arises only far outside moderate search budgets.
+Thus, in practical operating regimes, TSR behaves as a policy-proximal search procedure (see \refapp{app:supplementary_results_distribution_shift}).